jtibaquira/nsearch/Readme.md

 ```

 ### Installation
-#### To install the application is necessary run as root user the installation script (install.sh), for the time, the script is only for OS based on debian, for OS based on Red Hat (CentOS), MacOSX or other UNIX  it's better do the installation for each dependency manually.
+#### To install the application is necessary run as root user the installation script (install.sh), for the time, the script is only for OS based on debian and based on Red Hat (CentOS).
+MacOSX or other UNIX  it's better do the installation for each dependency manually.

 #### Automatic Installation